 “You’ll do better to plant a dime size tree in a dollar hole, than to plant a dollar tree in a dime hole.”

 How & When To Plant An Apple Tree

-Autumn is my personal preferred planting time for trees, but spring planting can be just as successful.
+Autumn is my personal preferred planting time for trees but spring planting can be just as successful.
 The advantage to a fall planting is that young trees have an extra 2 or 3 months to develop strong roots before the warm season arrives again.
 Fruit trees benefit from a longer season of cool rainy weather after planting.
-And just so you know most mail order nurseries are set up for a spring rush but do offer fruit trees for sale in the latter part of the year, but often the selection is not as good.
+And just so you know most mail order nurseries are set up for a spring rush but do offer fruit trees for sale in the latter part of the year.
+However the selection is not as good.

 When you get your apple tree(s) it is very important that they do not dry out before planting.

 Keep them in a dark, cool location and very well wrapped until planting.
 Wait to plant until the soil is open and workable and try to pick a cool overcast day in the moon’s 3rd quarter as suggested.
 Don’t try to plant too early in the spring or when the ground is saturated and wet.
 This is especially true for heavy clay type soils.